asmaamirkhan/DeepLearningNotes/6-NNConcepts/4-PracticalAspects.md

    * Try bigger network
    * Train longer
    * Try another NN architecture
 1. Do we have high variance?
-If yes, it is a dev set problem
+If yes, it is a dev set performance problem
    * Get more data
    * Do regularization
 3. No high variance and no high bias?
 TADAAA it is done 🤗🎉🎊